Optimizing customer management through email tagging

-Finding it tough to work from home?
 Need some advice on how to maintain your work-life balance?
-Mailbutler is here with advice and tips.
+Mailbutler is here with advice and tips for working from home.

 Adam Fout is a recovery/mental health blogger at adamfout.com and a speculative fiction/nonfiction writer.
 He has an M.A. in Professional and Technical Communication and is a regular contributor to Recovery Today Magazine.